(2015 - onwards)

 I go out into the landscape near my home and inevitably return with pockets filled with bits of sheep's wool plucked from barbed wire fences, feathers, stones and snails shells that have been emptied by the hungry beaks of thrushes; as well as the curious, brightly coloured ephemera of human presence.

 These small objects are picked up, handled and pocketed like treasures: an attempt to hold on to something of these places.
-I gather these things and bring them together into a single form that somehow represents a particular place and my time within it.
+I gather these things and bring them together into a single form that represents a particular place and my time within it.